Frank-ly4/Recycling25/business_plan_rebuild/legal_compliance.md

 *   **Constraint:** Yellow plate registration requires the company to have a transport permit license number (significant paperwork hurdle).
 *   **Mitigation:** **Lease via Licensed Partner** (License Bridge).
 The lessor (e.g., Siam Rajathanee) holds the operator license and plates; we operate as the client.

+#### 1.2.1 License Bridge — execution checklist (Bangkok-feasible)
+During Months 1–6 (or until our own operator licensing is confirmed), run transport under the licensed lessor/operator and keep the following available for inspections/site checks:
+* **On-truck packet:** lease agreement excerpt showing operator/vehicle details, commercial insurance certificate, vehicle registration/plate, driver license class (commercial), and a copy of the service agreement scope.
+* **Operational logs:** pickup schedule, time-in/time-out logs, and a basic manifest/route sheet consistent with our chain-of-custody approach.

+#### 1.2.2 Close the remaining classification risk (CLAIM-DLT-YELLOW-001)
+We will obtain **explicit written guidance/confirmation** from the relevant DLT office for our exact service model (“recyclables pickup + service fee + chain-of-custody reporting”), and store the response in `evidence/` to close this claim.

 ### 1.3.
 Factory Act (Department of Industrial Works)
 *   **Threshold:** Machinery < 50 HP and < 50 workers.
 *   **Plan:** Keep sorting facility below these thresholds to avoid full Factory License (Ror.Ngor.4) requirements.